 II.
 THE COUNCIL

-RULE 8: The Executive Committee shall give notice by letter to each member about the procedure and timetable for the election of Council delegates at least two months before the election.
+RULE 8: The Executive Committee shall give notice in the EMS Newsletter and by email to each member about the procedure and timetable for the election of Council delegates at least two months before the election.

 RULE 9: Delegates representing a full member are elected by the full member.